 - Students must complete a minimum of 33 credits in ETST coursework.

 - Students must complete a minimum of 16 upper division (3000-level and above) ETST credit hours.

-- Students must earn a minimum grade of C- (1.7) in all major courses taken at CU Denver and must achieve a minimum cumulative major GPA of 2.0.
+- Students must earn a minimum grade of C- (1.7) in all courses that apply to the major and must achieve a minimum cumulative major GPA of 2.0.
 All graded attempts in required and elective courses are calculated in the major GPA.
-Students cannot complete major or ancillary course requirements as pass/fail.
+Courses taken using pass/fail grading cannot apply to major requirements.